 Temple's Psychoeducational Clinic provides comprehensive psychoeducational evaluations for adolescents, children and young adults who are experiencing academic difficulties.
 Such difficulties may be related to behavioral, emotional or social problems; learning disabilities; or neurological impairment.

 TempleCares Bridge to Employment is a workforce development program that provides professional development, industry recognized credentials, and paid work experiences to North Philadelphia youth ages 17-21 that are interested in entering the health care industry.

 Temple Education Scholars

 The Temple Education Scholars Dual Enrollment Program is a year-long program, designed for college-bound high school seniors to take a full semester’s worth of education courses at Temple University.
-Students engage deeply in coursework to earn college credit that will apply to a variety of two-and four-year colleges and universities, including a Bachelor’s degree at Temple from the College of Education.
+Students engage deeply in coursework to earn college credit that will apply to a variety of two-and four-year colleges and universities, including a Bachelor’s degree at Temple from the College of Education and Human Development.